 - DVA 442 - Advanced Validation and Verification (graduate, distance course) : 2017, 2016, 2015

 - DVA 402 - Advanced Validation and Verification (graduate course): 2012, 2011, 2010

 - CDT 505 - Real-Time Systems II (graduate course): 2012, 2011, 2009, 2008

 - The Science of Programming (Ph.D. course): 2009

-Cristina Seceleanu's research focuses on developing and applying formal methods (especially model checking) for designing and reasoning about component-based, resource-constrained real-time systems, service-oriented systems, adaptive embedded systems, and more recently autonomous systems.
+Cristina Seceleanu's research focuses on developing and applying formal methods (especially model checking and variants) for designing and reasoning about component-based, resource-constrained real-time systems, service-oriented systems, adaptive embedded systems, and autonomous systems.
 The goal is to provide mathematical means of predicting system behaviors at early stages of development.

-Cristina is leading the Formal Modeling and Analysis of Embedded Systems research group, at MDH, and has been teacher representative for Embedded Systems, IDT, in the committee for research of the faculty board (Utskottet för forskning), 2015-2016.
+Cristina is leading the Formal Modeling and Analysis of Embedded Systems research group, at MDU, and is also the research leader of the Computer and Data Science (CDS) research direction.
+She has also been teacher representative for Embedded Systems, IDT, in the committee for research of the faculty board (Utskottet för forskning), 2015-2016.

 Cristina is co-author of the following integrated development environments (IDE) / toolchains that implement the research results obtained together with wonderful collaborators: